The Cost of Marketing - A Complex Marketing Budget Breakdown

 How pricing is determined

-There are many SEO and Internet marketing agencies that offer search engine optimization, and each has their own way of determining cost.
+There are many SEO and Internet marketing agencies that offer search engine optimization, and each has their own way of determining the cost of marketing.
 Your company’s SEO cost depends on several variables, including:

 - The number of pages on your site